 This status should be selected if your use is fair dealing in accordance with the University's Fair Dealing Guidelines.

 The Fair Dealing Guides, including the Application of the Fair Dealing Policy for Universities to Learning Management Systems, should be reviewed here: http://copyright.info.yorku.ca/fair-dealing-application-guides/

 Use of the material is covered by a licence from the copyright holder or with their permission

 Select this option if the copyright holder has either given you permission, licensed the material to you or allows this use under a general Open Access or Creative Commons licence.

 Note: Always keep a copy of the permission or licence (in paper or electronic form).
 Any limitations on use set out by the rights holder must be respected.
 For information on how to obtain permission for copyright-protected materials contact the Copyright Support staff at firstname.lastname@example.org.

 Material is in the public domain

-An item is in the public domain if the term of copyright has expired.
-This is generally the life of the author plus 50 years.
+An item is in the public domain if the copyright owner has forfeited copyright in the work to the public or the term of copyright has expired.

 More information and exceptions to this rule can be found http://copyright.info.yorku.ca/public-domain-open-access-and-creative-commons-material/.